ThunderboltDev/Petya-Builder-2.0/README.md

 # Petya-Builder-2.0
 This is Petya Builder 2.0 Edited by me i made it more powerful than it is now

+## FOR LAW ENFORCEMENT
+If you are a law enforcement agency, please utilize the 'Issues' section to contact me.

 ## Features
 1. Disables Defender
 2. Disables UAC